ryanhawker/hawker-space/_posts/2016-06-13-haiku-tweeter.md

 ---
 layout: post
 published: true
-tags: "twitter, python, programming, haiku"
+tags: 'twitter, python, programming, haiku'
 ---

 I decided to start tweet haiku myself, as a way to get my thoughts out of my head and process some things going on in my life and it is actually quite nice.
 I enjoy coming up with a little something something every now and then that concisely reveals how I'm feeling or what I'm thinking.. and then I got this idea.